E-commerce

 Align price, currency, availability, lead times

-No discrepancy between listing, tag, and checkout
+No discrepancy between ad, tag, and checkout

 User testing